Benefits And Uses Of Castile Soap Part 2

 - Use an immersion blender to blend the oils and lye solution together.
 Immediately after adding the lye solution to the oils, blend for about 5 minutes, until the mixture looks uniformly opaque and begins to slightly thicken.
 For the next 30 minutes, come back and blend the soap paste about every 5 minutes.
 The mixture will get thicker and thicker, progressing through an icing texture to something like Elmer’s glue.

-Cook the soap paste
+Cooking the soap paste:

 - When the soap mixture becomes too thick to blend with an immersion blender, lid the crock pot and cook the soap mixture for 3 hours on high.

 - Every 30 minutes or so, come back and fold and stir the soap paste with a heat-resistant silicone spatula or heavy wood spoon to ensure the soap paste cooks evenly.

 - As the soap cooks, it will become increasingly translucent, moving from a runny white liquid to a puffy taffy texture to, eventually, a yellowy-clear, thick, translucent gel.

 - After 3 hours, or once the paste looks fully translucent and gelled throughout, check the soap with a clarity test.

 - Measure out an ounce of soap paste (about a golf-ball sized blob will do it).
 Add 1/2 cup of boiling or very hot water to the soap paste.
 Stir gently until the soap paste is totally dissolved.

 - Allow the dilute soap to cool.
 If the soap is opaque, or if a scum of oils floats to the surface, continue cooking your soap paste for another hour before re-testing.